“Gravity” Lyrics Meaning (Sara Bareilles)

-“Gravity” is a haunting track by Sara Bareilles from her 2007 album Little Voice, released as a single in 2009.
-The songโs meaning centers on the pull of a relationship that feels impossible to break away from.
-The lyrics cover emotional entanglement, obsession, and the struggle to let go of someone who still has power over you.
+“Gravity” is a moving track by Sara Bareilles that centers on the pull of a relationship that feels impossible to break away from.
+It includes themes of emotional entanglement, obsession, and the struggle to let go of someone who still has power over you.

 Verse 1: Pulled Back In